ESHET Research Grants

 A small number (1 or 2) research projects annually will be funded up to an amount of € 2000.

-The ESHET Executive Committee and Council invite proposals of up to 1500 words outlining the aims of the research project, a plan of implementation and a costing.
+The ESHET Executive Committee and Council invited proposals of up to 1500 words outlining the aims of the research project, a plan of implementation and a costing.

-For further details of the requirements for proposals please read the full specification of the grant scheme on the ESHET website:
+Further details of the requirements for proposals are available at the full specification of the grant scheme on the ESHET website:

 The Jury for the 2022 ESHET Reserach Grants (Sheila Dow, Guido Erreygers, and Shin Kubo) decided to award the project Optimal pricing: William Vickrey and the marginal cost controversy coordinated by Thomas Michael Mueller (Université de Paris 8)